passport

 Dual Citizens

-Passport applications filed by dual citizens right after Philippine citizenship reacquisition are treated as new applicants, hence the additional requirements.
+Passport applications filed by dual citizens right after Philippine citizenship reacquisition are treated as new applications, hence the following additional requirements.

-• Original and one (1) photocopy of PSA-authenticated Birth Certificate or Report of Birthissued by the Philippine Consulate General New York (if born in the US Northeast).
-Click here to request for PSA-authenticated Birth Certificate.
+• Original and one (1) photocopy of PSA-authenticated Birth Certificate or Report of Birth issued by the Philippine Consulate General New York (if born in the US Northeast).
+Click here to request a PSA-authenticated Birth Certificate.

-Note: Local Civil Registrar (LCR) copy may be required if PSA BC is not clear or unreadable.
+Note: Local Civil Registrar (LCR) copy may be required if the PSA-authenticated BC is not clear or unreadable.

-• (For Married Female Applicant who opts to use Husband’s Surname in her Philippine passport for the first time) Original and one (1) photocopy of PSA-authenticated Marriage Certificate or Report of Marriage.
-Click here to request for PSA-authenticated Marriage Certificate.
+• For Married Female Applicants, who opts to use her Husband’s Surname in her Philippine passport, for the first time) original and one (1) photocopy of PSA-authenticated Marriage Certificate or Report of Marriage.
+Click here to request for a PSA-authenticated Marriage Certificate.

 Note:Local Civil Registrar (LCR) copy may be required if PSA MC is not clear or unreadable.